MicrosoftDocs/cpp-docs/docs/cpp/destructors-cpp.md

 1. The class's destructor is called, and the body of the destructor function is executed.

 1. Destructors for nonstatic member objects are called in the reverse order in which they appear in the class declaration.
-The optional member initialization list used in construction of these members does not affect the order of construction or destruction.
+The optional member initialization list used in construction of these members doesn't affect the order of construction or destruction.

 1. Destructors for non-virtual base classes are called in the reverse order of declaration.